 Clean your All-Clad pans with warm, soapy water after each use.
 To avoid warping, let the pan cool before cleaning.
 Never place the pan under cold water while it is still hot.

 Discard any excess grease, then fill the pan with warm water.
-Squirt in a mild, natural dish detergent such as Mrs. Meyer’s Clean Day Liquid Dish Soap, which effectively cuts grease without drying your hands.
+Squirt in a mild, natural dish detergent such as Mrs. Meyer’s Clean Day Liquid Dish Soap (Store: Amazon), which effectively cuts grease without drying your hands.

 Soak the pan with water in for 10 minutes.
-Stuck-on food should be soaked for about an hour.
+Stuck-on food should be soaked in water for about an hour.

-Use nylon scrubbing pads to scrape off leftover food and grease.
+Use a nylon scrubbing pad to scrape off leftover food and grease.
 Use a sponge or soft cloth to clean exterior surfaces.
 For daily cleaning, don’t use steel wool, oven cleaners, steel scouring pads, and chloride-containing detergents.

 Cleaning Stubborn Stains

-For tough cleaning jobs (not for nonstick cookware) use the cleaning product called Bar-Keepers Friend powdered cleanser and a woven plastic scrubber.
+For tough cleaning jobs (not for nonstick cookware) use the cleaning product called Bar-Keepers Friend powdered cleanser (Store: Amazon) and a woven plastic scrubber.

-Bar Keeper’s Friend cleans stainless steel without scratching and works well for getting the tough, brown/blue stains from burnt-on food, and for removing rusty discoloration from water with high iron content.
+Bar Keeper’s Friend cleans stainless steel without scratching and works well for getting tougher, brown/blue stains from burnt-on food, and for removing rusty discoloration from water with high iron content.

 To clean scrambled eggs, you can use a ringer for cast iron pans.
 It makes it easy to get the bottom of stainless-steel pan clean and won’t clog up with food particles like plastic scrubbers.

-All-Clad Cleaner and Polish is another cleaning product option to get rid of stuck-on food and stains from overheating and using hard water.
+All-Clad Cleaner and Polish (Store: Amazon) is another cleaning product option to get rid of stuck-on food and stains from overheating and using hard water.